Daniel15/Website/Daniel15.Web/Posts/2006-05-06-now-running-wordpress.md

 ---

-<p>Hey look, I changed the blog so it now uses WordPress!
-That MKPortal Blog thingy was getting annoying...</p>
+Hey look, I changed the blog so it now uses WordPress!
+That MKPortal Blog thingy was getting annoying...

-<p>So...
+So...
 Yeah...
-That's all for now :)</p>
+That's all for now :)